channagayan/StudentManagementSystem/README.md

 6. Run tomcat configuration
 7. Start MongoDB in default settings (in default port) (you can set mongodb properties in src/main/webapp/resources/database.properties file)
 8. If everything's ok, you can access web application via "localhost:8080/students" in your browser

+###OR simply make war file using maven in command line and deploy it manually to tomcat webapp folder
+then you can access via "localhost:8080/students" (make sure mongoDb is running)

 You can find technical specification document under "Documents" directory